GabrielleC-J/project3_cse701/README.md

 ## Testing of Library
 The file ***big_int_test.cpp*** contains all the unit tests for the `big_int` class.

-There are a total of 38 tests and this tests all the arithmetic operations, the constructors and the print_base10 function.
+There are a total of 39 tests which tests all the arithmetic operations, the constructors and the print_base10 function.
 All the tests on the constructors and a couple of other tests are hard coded to explore certain boundaries of the operations.

 The rest of the tests are based off of 4 random big integer numbers that will be read from an input file called ***test_input.txt***.
 This file was created using a python script called ***create_random_nums.py***.
 The following tests will utilize the 4 integers and their solutions need to be read from the input: